Skip to main content

 Helwa tat-Tork

-Turkish delight-style sweet made from crushed almonds, sugar, and sometimes vanilla or chocolate.
-Arab influence on Maltese confectionery.
+A Turkish-delight-style sweet made from crushed almonds and sugar, sometimes with vanilla or chocolate.
+It traces back to Arab influence on Maltese sweets.

 vegetarianContains: Nuts